AppPETs/developer-guidelines/Introduction.md

 TODO:

-- [ ] add descriptions and definitions of basic concepts used during the DevGL
+- [ ] add descriptions and definitions of basic concepts used during the DevGL / or in [Foundations](Foundations.md)

 - [ ] Explain that the referenced technical solutions are what is considered "state-of-the-art" – which is a fuzzy term in a legal context.